-- Progress notes reflect clinically appropriate interventions and services, to include the member's response. - Documentation will be specific to the member of record and will be related to areas addressed in the Treatment Plan. - Notes will include changes in member behavior, strengths and limitations, attitude and beliefs, progress, or lack of progress and how the service provided related to the Treatment Plan. - Notes will document who is in attendance during the session and group notes are to list the number of members and the name(s) of staff present for each group service in alignment with the client ratio outlined in the Utah Medicaid Behavioral Health Services Provider Manual. - Associated encounter or progress notes are to include rationale for the treatment plan and medical necessity for continued services. - Gaps in service such as sickness, vacation, incarceration, home visits, no shows and cancellations are expected to be documented in the EHR.
-If using UWITS, please enter as a "Miscellaneous Note". - Documentation of efforts to contact the member and reschedule timely is to be included.
+Progress notes reflect clinically appropriate interventions and services, to include the member's response.
+Documentation will be specific to the client of record and will be related to areas addressed in the Treatment Plan.
+Notes will include changes in client behavior, attitude and beliefs, progress, or lack of progress and how the service provided related to the Treatment Plan.
+Gaps in service such as sickness, vacation, incarceration, home visits, no shows and cancellations should be documented in the EHR as a "Miscellaneous Note".
+Documentation of efforts to contact the member and reschedule timely is to be included.

-Requirements for the individual member record
+Requirements for the individual member record (the term CONTRACTOR refers to the Provider)

 Intent: The member record serves as a clinical tool in the formulation of a comprehensive representation of the individual served.
 A complete and accurate record is necessary to ensure that clinical and legal standards are met.
 The services must be matched to the needs of the member.
-The services must be rendered in an organized, efficient and timely manner.
+The services must be rendered in an organized, efficient, and timely manner.
 There must be fiscal accountability and services must be appropriate.
 Access to relevant information regarding each person served is necessary.